JorgeMartinezPizarro/smb/README.md

 make up
 ```

 Configure email credentials and model parameters in the .env file before running.
+[See config examples](docs/config.md) or look at the `.env.sample` for more details.

+After the setup and load of `SMB`, you can start sending emails to your `MAIL_USER` and wait for the response.

 ## 👤 Author